bbauska/UC-Davis-JS-Basics/readme.md

 <h3>Week 1</h3>
 <h3>Getting Started, Introduction to JavaScript, Variables, and Arrays</h3>

-In this module, you will be introduced to JavaScript and what it can do.
+<p>In this module, you will be introduced to JavaScript and what it can do.
+You will be
-You will be able to identify websites that include the types of interactions you will be able to produce at the end of the entire Specialization.
+able to identify websites that include the types of interactions you will be able to produce at the end of the entire Specialization.
 You will also be able to discuss the history of JavaScript and explore why this history impacts how we write JavaScript.
 On the web, JavaScript is used to manipulate the HTML and CSS of a webpage, after it has loaded from the server.
 You will be able to assess your understanding of HTML and CSS and have the opportunity through resources and recommendations for improving your skills in this area, if necessary.
 You will write simple JavaScript statements in the web browser console and be able to create variables and arrays.
-You will be able to assign values to these variables and arrays and be able to read values from them.
+You will be able to assign values to these variables and arrays and be able to read values from them.</p>

 <h4>12 videos, 5 readings</h4>